8 tips for a successful cloud ERP project plan in the cloud

 You'll want to plan early on how the new ERP application will share and receive data from other organization applications.

-Depending on the applications, you may be able to use APIs to pass data from one application to the next so they transfer data in near real time.
-If real-time data transfers are not required or possible, you may be able to use a Secure File Transfer Protocol server and data file.
+Depending on the applications, you might be able to use APIs to pass data from one application to the next so they transfer data in near real time.
+If real time data transfers are not required or possible, you might be able to use a Secure File Transfer Protocol server and data file.

 Don't forget change management

 One of the most overlooked components of a successful cloud ERP implementation is change management.
-Many large software implementations face pushback from users who are not on board with the change.
+Many ERP implementations face resistance from users who are uncertain about how the change will affect their day-to-day work.
 If you don't address change management early, resistance can grow and seriously derail cloud ERP rollout success.
 To address the possible opposition, consider the following components of change management.

 Readiness assessment.
 Determine whether employees are looking forward to a change in ERP applications or if they enjoy using their current application.
 If people do not like the current application, they are more likely to welcome a new ERP.
 However, don't underestimate the resistance some users will have when it comes to change, even if they don't like the ERP application they are currently using.

 Communication plan.
-Develop a communication plan that includes many different communication channels, including an FAQ update throughout the implementation and after go-live.
+Develop a communication plan that includes multiple channels, including an FAQ update throughout implementation and after go-live.
 Sharing information about the need and goals for the project on a regular basis will help users accept the change.
-Create a compelling story so they become more likely to embrace the new system.
+Create a compelling story that makes them more likely to embrace the new system.

 Subject matter experts.
 Identify subject matter experts and project champions throughout your organization who believe in the new cloud ERP system.
 Have them share positive information with users in their respective areas.
 Having influencers within your organization support your ERP implementation will help sway some users who are on the fence.